-Teaching a variety of subjects from Modern Greek to Biology, A. Fantis brings these subjects to life through school field trips to New York City museums, academic programs and clubs, and cultural exchange programs with schools in Athens, Greece, such Moraitis School and several Public Schools.
-A. Fantis encourages learning through a phenomenon based learning approach, engaging students with curious phenomena rather that inspires them to want to learn more and delve deeper.
+Teaching a variety of subjects from Hellenic (that’s Greek!) to Biology, A. Fantis brings these subjects to life through school field trips to New York City museums, academic programs and clubs, and even cultural exchange programs.
+A. Fantis encourages learning through a phenomenon based learning approach, engaging students with events or phenomena rather than historical dates and facts, inspiring them to want to learn more.

-“A big approach to the curriculum is making learning more active, authentic and applicable, using our partnership with Vanderbilt University and programs like Classroom NYC, the Billion Oyster Project, and the 8th Grade Senior trip to Greece,” Tasoulas says.
-“It’s about students better understanding the way the world works in a way that uses textbooks to complement instruction, not drive it.”
+“A big approach [to the curriculum] is making learning more active and authentic and applicable, using our partnership with Vanderbilt University and [programs] like Classroom NYC and the Billion Oyster Project, the Greece Trip.”
+Tasoulas says.
+“It’s about students better understanding the way the world works in a way that’s using textbooks but, using textbooks to supplement instruction, not drive it.”

-Though A. Fantis is a parochial school grounded in the Greek Orthodox Religion and classical Hellenic culture, it is also forward thinking and creates a safe space where students feel free to “push their boundaries.”
-The school is proud of its roots and Tasoulas says school board leadership has their eye set on the next 55 years and what the future has in store for them!
+Though A. Fantis is a parochial school grounded in the Greek Orthodox Church and Greek culture, it is also forward thinking and creates a safe space where students feel free to “push their boundaries.”

 What’s different about the classes, teachers, and students at A. Fantis Parochial School?

-With just one class per grade and class sizes under 20, we’re a smaller school environment.
-Many students have been with us since preschool all the way up through 8th grade.
-They’ve had the same preschool teacher and everyone knows their name.
-It’s kind of like that small, more familiar environment where kids feel really comfortable, often calling school their second home.
+We’re a smaller school environment so it really turns into a big family where students have been with us from pre-k all the way up through 8th grade.
+They’ve had the same preschool teacher, everyone knows their name, it’s kind of like that small, familiar environment where kids feel really safe.

 How does the school take advantage of its prime location and being located in NYC?